 We are picky whom we select as this is an 18th-century festival!

-Saturday, July 12 • noon to 6 pm or dusk
+Saturday, July 11 • noon to 6 pm or dusk

 The mercantile area will be located in Strawberry Alley.

+The committee carefully selects items that fit with our historic theme or that are handmade.
 There will be “period” items, such as those made with techniques or materials generally available during the late 1700s, historical or festival-themed items.

 Additional Shopping: Festival Specific items on Saturday